inlight-media/lighthouse-ios/README.md

 If all is working, open the cert (development-cert.pem) and key (development-key.pem) files and copy their contents into the Integration page on [admin.lighthousebeacon.com.au](http://admin.lighthousebeacon.com.au).

 You can now use the Test Push Notification section to send a test notification to your device.
 You can also use the same process for generating your production keys (replacing "development" in filenames with "production")

+## FAQs

+What is the default behaviour when a beacon is detected when the app is in the foreground?
+Can this be customised?

+If a campaign is triggered then a push notification will be sent to the device, but because the app is open it won't make a noise or display an alert, the AppDelegate "didReceiveRemoteNotification" code will still trigger though so you can handle this situation.
+If no campaign is triggered for the beacon and the app is in the foreground then it will still fire the events such as "LighthouseDidEnterBeacon", "LighthouseDidExitBeacon", "LighthouseDidRangeBeacon" if you are subscribed to them.

 ## Changelog